Bülent Ecevit

-Following the coup, Ecevit, along with most politicians, was banned from politics for ten years.
+Following the coup, Ecevit was banned from politics for ten years.
 During the ban, the Democratic Left Party (DSP) was established under the chairmanship of his wife, Rahşan.
-When the political ban was lifted in 1987, he became the head of the DSP.
+When the ban was lifted in 1987, he became the head of the DSP.
 While heading a caretaker government for the 1999 election, PKK leader Abdullah Öcalan was captured in Kenya, catapulting DSP into first place in the election.
 The DSP-MHP-ANAP coalition (1999–2002) introduced important political and economic reforms, as well as beginning Turkey's accession into the European Union.
 The MHP's withdrawal from the coalition led to the government's collapse, and in the subsequent 2002 snap election, the DSP was ejected from parliament after being unable to clear the electoral threshold.
 Ecevit resigned the chairmanship of the party in 2004.
 He died on Sunday, November 5, 2006, as a result of circulatory and respiratory failure.

 Ecevit is known for being Turkey's only leftist prime minister.
 His chairmanship resulted in the highest shares of votes CHP or any other left-wing party have ever gained in Turkish history.
 He is credited for introducing social democratic politics to Turkey by synthesizing Kemalism with social democracy, thus making social democracy a core tenet in modern Kemalist ideology.
 Ecevit is the last non-AKP Prime Minister of Turkey.

 Early life

-Family

 Mustafa Bülent was born 28 May 1925 in Istanbul to a middle-class family.
-He was named after his paternal grandfather Mustafa Şükrü Efendi, who was an Islamic scholar of Kurdish origin with roots in the region of Dersim (Tunceli) but born in a village in Kastamonu.
+He was named after his paternal grandfather Mustafa Şükrü Efendi, who was an Islamic scholar of Kurdish origin but born in a village in Kastamonu.
 Mustafa Şükrü's son and Bülent's father Fahri Ecevit was a professor of forensic medicine in Ankara University's Law School.
 Fahri later entered politics and served as a Republican People's Party member of parliament for Kastamonu between 1943-1950.
 His mother of Bosniak ancestry, Fatma Nazlı, was among the first women in Turkey to paint professionally.

 Bülent Ecevit's maternal great-grandfather was the Meccan Sheikh-ul-Islam Hacı Emin Pasha, who served to protect the holy sights of Hejaz in the Ottoman Empire.
 The inheritance of his estate, which consisted of approximately 110 decares of land and 99 acres of the Masjid an-Nabawi was left to him once Ecevit's mother died.
 One lawyer valued the estate at almost $2 billion, while unofficial valuation made by a Medina Court put it at $11 billion.
 In the end Ecevit donated the proceeds of the estate to the Directorate of Religious Affairs for the benefit of Turkish Hajjis, after his retirement from politics.

-Ecevit had no siblings and would have no children.
+Ecevit had no siblings or children.